 I am registered with the HCPC.

 Training, qualifications & experience

-Prior to entering private practice I was a Senior Clinical Psychologist at The Retreat, York for 7 years.
+Prior to entering private practice I was a Senior Clinical Psychologist for 7 years.
 I worked on a specialist in-patient unit working with men and women with trauma related difficulties.
-Alongside this role I was Clinical Lead for the Dialectical Behavioural Therapy (DBT) and Personality Disorder service at The Tuke Centre, as well as seeing clients within the general outpatients service.
+Alongside this role I was Clinical Lead for the Dialectical Behavioural Therapy (DBT) and Personality Disorder service, as well as seeing clients within the general outpatients service.

 I completed my Doctorate in Clinical Psychology (DCinPsych) at the University of Staffordshire.
 My training included a range of therapeutic approaches but was centred on Cognitive Behavioural Therapy (CBT) and Systemic / family therapy.
 Since qualifying I have completed further training in:

 - Dialectical Behaviour Therapy (DBT) -Intensive Training (British Isles DBT)

 - Compassion Focussed Therapy (CFT) Introduction and Advanced Clinical Skills (Compassionate Mind Foundation)

 - Working with Groups -Foundation Level (York Groupwork)